Monospace-V/Monospace-V/README.md

 ### Monospace-V
 #### Hey there.

-_You don't make the music.
-The music makes you._
+_You don't just learn music.
+The music teaches you._

 ****